MoD investigating claims Russian hackers stole files on RAF and Navy bases

 The files hold details of eight RAF and Royal Navy bases as well as Ministry of Defence staff names and emails, The Mail On Sunday reported.

-Cybercriminals accessed the cache of files by hacking a maintenance and construction contractor called Dodd Group, the newspaper said.
+Cybercriminals accessed the cache of files by hacking a maintenance and construction contractor called Dodd Group.

+The company said a ransomware attack had gained temporary access to its internal systems.

 A Ministry of Defence (MoD) spokesperson said: “We take a robust and proactive approach to cyber threats that could pose risks to national interests.